Level of Study

 In addition to ENG222, students specializing in literature take the following courses:

 - ENG264 (term paper in English literature and culture) and

-- have gained further knowledge on the aspects that characteristic of the literature and/or culture that the course focuses on
+- has gained further knowledge on the aspects that characteristic of the literature and/or culture that the course focuses on

-- have a critical and independent understanding of main questions that are tied to the study of literature and/or culture generally
+- has a critical and independent understanding of main questions that are tied to the study of literature and/or culture generally

 - is capable of reflecting on the theoretical questions that the course raises